 Technical Bulletin #13

 Occasionally light coloured asphalt shingle roofs may discolour with a brown to black stained appearance.
-Although this staining often is mistaken as dirt, moss, or even granule loss, it is caused by a type of algae known as Gloeocapsa.
-Natural pigments produced by the algae cells result in the dark discoloration, usually visible after the roofs are about five to ten years old.
+Although this staining often is mistaken as dirt, moss, or even granule loss, it is caused by a type of common, air-borne algae known as Gloeocapsa.
+Natural pigments produced by the algae cells result in the dark discoloration.

-Historically this phenomenon has been more common in warm, humid climates but is becoming more common throughout North America.
-Although most noticeable on light shingle colors, the algae stain affects all asphalt shingle roofs, including darker colors.
+This phenomenon is more common in warm, humid climates but can be found throughout North America.
+Although most noticeable on light shingle colors, the algae stain can be present on all colors of asphalt shingle roof.

-The staining caused by the algae is in no way indicative of a shingle defect.
-This is an aesthetic concern caused by naturally occurring environmental factors and has never been shown to seriously harm the shingle or significantly shorten the life of the roof.
+The staining caused by the algae is not indicative of a shingle defect.
+This is an aesthetic concern caused by naturally occurring environmental factors and has not been shown to shorten the service life of the shingles.
 If the homeowner wants to restore the natural colour and appearance of the roof, there are various options available.

 1. High pressure washing is NOT recommended although it may be offered by roof cleaning service companies.
-This is NOT recommended as it can quite often result in damage to the asphalt shingles, primarily due to the loosening and removal of the mineral granular surfacing.
+This could result in damage to the asphalt shingles, primarily due to the loosening and removal of the mineral granular surfacing.
 It is very important that the granules be left intact on the shingles as they provide protection for the asphalt from ultraviolet radiation.